 - All focal lengths between 18mm and 35mm will have minimum f-stop values ranging from f/3.5 to f/4.5.

 You can always increase the f-stop to larger values.

 The lens speed refers to the minimum f-stop value a lens can shoot at for any focal length.

 As the focal length increases, from 18mm to 35mm, on the lens above, the aperture diameter becomes smaller, reducing the f-stop from f/3.5 to f/4.5.

-An exposure stop, stop for short, provides a universal scale to measure the increase and decrease in light, exposed to the image sensor, due to changes in shutter speed & f-stop.
+An exposure stop, or stop for short, is a scale to measure the change in light, exposed to the image sensor, due to different exposure settings such as f-stop and shutter speed.